-HCV families and landlords may also get inspection information by calling or sending a text message to 312-544-0302 (inspection ID required).
+HCV participant families and property owners may also get inspection information by calling or sending a text message to 312-544-0302 (inspection ID required).
 You can now contact the Inspections Department here.

 MOST COMMON HQS FAIL ITEMS